1 construction worker dies in bridge collapse in Missouri - NewsBreak

 The four workers were employed by contractors who were replacing a bridge over a creek.
 Ernst worked for Lehman Construction in California, Missouri.

-The old bridge was closed in 2016 and construction on the two-lane bridge began in late May 2021, with plans to open early next year.
+The old bridge was closed in 2016.
+Construction on the two-lane bridge began in late May 2021, with plans to open early next year.

 The Clay County Highway Department said no previous safety concerns were found on the project.
 An engineering contractor inspected the bridge Wednesday before the deck was poured, according to the sheriff's department.